gbdev/pandocs/src/OAM_Corruption_Bug.md

 The OAM Corruption Bug (or OAM Bug) actually consists of two different bugs:

-- Attempting to read or write from OAM (Including the $FEA0-$FEFF region) while the PPU is in mode 2 (OAM mode) will corrupt it.
+- Attempting to read or write from OAM (Including the $FEA0-$FEFF region) while the PPU is in mode 2 (OAM scan) will corrupt it.
-- Performing an increase or decrease operation on any 16-bit register (BC, DE, HL, SP or PC) while that register is in the OAM range ($FE00 - $FEFF) will trigger a memory write to OAM, causing a corruption.
+- Performing an increase or decrease operation on any 16-bit register (BC, DE, HL, SP or PC) while that register is in the OAM range ($FE00–$FEFF) will trigger an access to OAM, causing a corruption.
+  This happens because the CPU's increment and decrement unit (IDU) for 16-bit numbers is directly tied to the address bus.
+  During IDU operation, the value is output as an address, even if a read or write is not asserted.

 ## Affected Operations